Representing the Rights of Victims Who Have Been Injured in Distracted Driving Accidents

 Even if there was no specific law against what a driver was doing at the time of an accident, distracted driving often leads to traffic violations and can itself usually be considered a form of negligence.
 As a result, people hurt by distracted drivers are usually able to obtain compensation for their injuries and other losses.

 Accidents caused by distracted driving typically entitle victims to compensation under Connecticut law.
-At Polito & Associates, we are committed to helping our clients obtain compensation for all of their losses, including their medical expenses, lost income, loss of quality of life, and physical and emotional pain and suffering.
+At Polito & Harrington, we are committed to helping our clients obtain compensation for all of their losses, including their medical expenses, lost income, loss of quality of life, and physical and emotional pain and suffering.
 To schedule a free case evaluation with one of our Connecticut personal injury lawyers, call our office today at (860) 447-3300 or send us an email through our online contact form.